Search

 Introduction

+Can dexcom g7 be worn on abdomen? is the one of the common question that many people asked.
+Before answering this question we need to understand few things about Dexcom G7.
 The Dexcom G7 continuous glucose monitoring (CGM) system is a revolutionary device that has transformed the way individuals with diabetes manage their condition.
 This cutting-edge technology provides real-time glucose readings, allowing users to monitor their blood sugar levels continuously and make informed decisions about their treatment.

 Approved Sensor Insertion Sites: Abdomen and Lower Back